nktssk/Hexacon/README.md

 ``` swift
 func hexagonalView(hexagonalView: HexagonalView,viewForIndex index: Int) -> UIView?
 ```
-Return a view to be displayed at index
+Return a view to be displayed at index, the view will be transformed in an image before being displayed

 `NB: all of this methods are optional and you will have to choose whether you want to display a view or an image otherwise the image will be chosen in priority`